What Happens if You Default on a Business Loan?

 Afterward, they will submit a claim to the SBA to receive payment for the portion of the loan that the SBA guaranteed.
 The SBA will pay the lender for the portion guaranteed, and the remainder of the loan will be transferred to the SBA.

 Do You Have to Pay Back SBA Loans?

 At this point, the SBA will pursue you for the remaining balance of the loan and for the cost of their expenses.
 You may attempt to settle the debt for a smaller amount by explaining your extenuating circumstances when this happens.

 If the SBA accepts your offer, you can make the payment, and the case will be closed.
 If they do not, then your case will be passed to the Treasury Department, which will result in further collection activities that can grow in severity.

 Defaulting on a loan is never good for anyone, personally or business-wise.
 You should make every attempt to repay your loan in a timely manner.

-If you are not able to, try to work with your lender to lower your monthly payments or to pursue another strategy that they agree to.
+If you cannot, try to work with your lender to lower your monthly payments or pursue another strategy that they agree to.
 The lender may be willing to work with you on a strategy if you contact them early enough.

-If your business does default on the loan, it can severely impact your business credit.
-Your company may be unable to obtain future financing for a significant period of time, and any future loans will likely have high interest rates and other undesirable terms.
+If your business defaults on the loan, it can severely impact your business credit.
+Your company may be unable to obtain future financing for a significant period of time, and any future loans will likely have high-interest rates and other undesirable terms.